tautik/ai-summariser/README.md

 ## SocialData API Integration

-This project can integrate with the [SocialData API](https://docs.socialdata.tools/) to fetch real Twitter data.
-The integration is currently set to use mock data by default, but can be configured to use the real API.
+This project integrates with the [SocialData API](https://docs.socialdata.tools/) to fetch real Twitter data.
+The integration uses the following endpoints:

 ### Testing the API